timestocome/TwitterCloud/README.md

 # TwitterCloud
-Download popular tweets, clean them up, then create a word cloud
+Download popular tweets, clean them up, then create a word cloud and a Markov text chain

+Long term goal is to identify trends in the data